E8

 • Inspect inner pot base: Ensure the bottom of the pot is clean, flat, and free of heavy carbon buildup that can cause hot spots.

-• Sensor check: If E8 occurs even with adequate liquid and clean surfaces, inspect the bottom NTC sensor for proper contact with the heating plate and replace if it appears damaged or loose.
+• Sensor check: If E8 occurs even with adequate liquid and clean surfaces, inspect the bottom NTC sensor for proper contact with the heating plate and replace it if it appears damaged or loose.

 • Usage adjustment: Avoid using high-heat sauté for extended periods without stirring or adding liquid, as this can trigger dry-boil protection.